What Is Risk Mitigation? Take Action in 7 Steps

 Threat intelligence software

 It’s impossible to mitigate a risk if you don’t know your business is vulnerable to it.
-So performing a risk assessment for your business is critical.
+So, performing a risk assessment for your business is critical.
 Finding a reliable threat intelligence system can make this much easier by removing a lot of the guesswork, particularly if it has a threat history feature to show what threats your area has faced in the past.
-Make sure to track and document all possible threats so you can determine your priorities and build out risk mitigation plans accordingly.
+Make sure to track and document all possible threats so you are prepared to make the most informed decisions when preparing to mitigate your organization’s risks.

 Risk matrix